 We carry Public Liability insurance.
 In addition, we very strongly recommend that you take out your own comprehensive travel insurance to cover personal accident, medical expenses and repatriation including Covid-19 related issues, cancellation etc.

-There is no minimum number for private guided itineraries.
+There is no minimum number of participants for private guided itineraries.